getriebesand/Sharrre/README.md

-jQuery Sharrre Plugin
+Sharrre Plugin Mootools Version
 ===

 Make your sharing widget!
-Sharrre is a jQuery plugin that allows you to create nice widgets sharing for Facebook, Twitter, Google Plus (with PHP script) and more.
+Sharrre is originally a jQuery plugin that allows you to create nice widgets sharing for Facebook, Twitter, Google Plus (with PHP script) and more.
+This is the Mootools version
 More information on [Sharrre] (http://sharrre.com/#demos)

 Usage
 ===

-	$('#sharrre').sharrre({
+  new Sharrre('sharrre',{
     share: {
       googlePlus: true,
       facebook: true,